PennyLaneAI/pennylane/doc/development/deprecations.rst

 Pending deprecations
 --------------------

+* ``MultiControlledX`` is the only controlled operation that still supports specifying control values with a bit string, it is also the only controlled operation that still takes a ``control_wires`` argument to its constructor.
+Both behaviours will be deprecated.

+  - Deprecated in v0.36
+  - Will be removed in v0.37

 * The ``qml.load`` function is a general-purpose way to convert circuits into PennyLane from other libraries.
 It is being deprecated in favour of the more specific functions ``from_qiskit``, ``from_qasm``, etc.